All Episodes

 There is nobody.

-I mean nobody, and I'm talking about electoral politics.
+And I'm talking about electoral politics.

 There's nobody yet.

-Some Some people are emerging, but there's nobody yet that fulfills that role on our side.
+Some people are emerging, but there's nobody yet that fulfills that role on our side.

-There is not the one person that leads the team that everybody has faith in, confidence in, and wants to defend come hell or high water, and wants to promote.
+There is not the one person that leads the team that everybody has faith in, confidence in, and wants to defend, come hell or high water, and wants to promote.

-So everybody's on their own.
+So everybody's on their own, and we are absent leadership.

-Here you have young blood.
+Here you have Young Blood.

 You have Rand Paul doing the filibuster, aided and abetted last night by Senators Cruz and Rubio.

-And Senator Thune showed up.
+And Senator Thun showed up.

 On the other side, we've got the old bulls, the old guard, the ruling class establishment Republicans who are out having dinner with Obama.

-And they don't like what these young Bucks did last night.
+And they don't like what these young bucks did last night.

-They're upsetting the Apple cart.
+They're upsetting the apple cart.

 So that's what we deal with every day.